faisalfaissi/Vehicle-Detection-with-Convolution-Neural-Network-/README.md

 # Overview

-The objective of this project is to dectect vehicle and non vehicle from image using sliding window approach.
-Train CNN model on dataset to acheive this objective.
+The objective of this project is to dectect vehicle and non vehicle from images using sliding window approach and then train CNN model on that dataset to detect vehicles from unseen data(generalization).

 # Dependencies